XBRL: reducing reporting complexity

 eXtensible Business Reporting Language (XBRL)

 Digital reporting using XBRL is gaining momentum.
 It has been adopted in more than 30 countries for business-to-government reporting.
-Deloitte advises both reporters and data collectors in implementing digital reporting solutions ranging from preparing reports to collecting and analyzing data.
+Deloitte advises both reporters and data collectors in implementing digital reporting solutions ranging from preparing reports to collecting and analysing data.